 Remember the misadventures?
 This is one of them.
-In the early days, I happened to be under the false impression that a novel had to be picked up by a literary agency and, as luck would have it, I managed to sign with one.
+In the early days, I happened to be under the impression that a novel had to be picked up by a literary agency and, as luck would have it, I managed to sign with one.
 Here are some helpful points regarding cover letters.

 When it came to querying literary agencies, I was surprised to discover how varied their submission guidelines were.
 In general, most agents require a cover letter, synopsis and sample pages of the manuscript.